HumayunMustafa/HumayunMustafa/README.md

 ### Hi there 👋

 > Once senior engineer said, "I asked my computer how to deal with stress.
-> It printed a stack trace and said, 'Figure it out, I've got my issues!' "
+> It printed a stack trace and said, 'Figure it out, I've got my own issues!' "

 I am Humayun, an **Engineer** and **Developer** from Pakistan.
 I like to interact with hardware from a software perspective as well as using electronic equipment 😃.
 I have an interest in artificial intelligence and open source.